-Lindell gave in [14] a logarithmic space algorithm for tree isomorphism and canonization.
+Lindell gave in [?] a logarithmic space algorithm for tree isomorphism and canonization.
 Some of the ideas in this algorithm are used also in the new results.
 Lindell defined a canonical ordering between trees.
 For a tree T, we represent its root by t and the out-degree of t by #t.
-The size of the tree is denoted |T|.
 The tree isomorphism ordering $<T$ from Lindell is defined in the following way: Given two trees S and T, we say $S <T T$ if: